Tuition and fees are subject to change without notice.

 - Students receive VA educational benefits only for those courses that apply to their declared academic major.

 - Students receiving educational benefits from the VA must complete all of the semester hours for which they are certified.
-Students who do not complete their semester hours may be responsible to repay funds to the VA received for that semester.
+Students who do not complete their semester hours may be responsible for repaying the VA and/or the college all or partial funds received for that semester.

 Student Call to Military Duty